chrisboulton/php-resque/README.markdown

 Any exception thrown by a job will result in the job failing - be careful here and make sure you handle the exceptions that shouldn't result in a job failing.

+Jobs can also have `setUp` and `tearDown` methods.
+If a `setUp` method is defined, it will be called along with `$args` before the `perform` method is run.
+The `tearDown` method if defined, will be called with `$args` also, after the job finishes.

+	class My_Job
+	{
+		public static function setUp($args)
+		{
+			// ...
+Set up environment for this job
+		}

+		public static function perform($args)
+		{
+			// ..
+Run job
+		}

+		public static function tearDown($args)
+		{
+			// ...
+Remove environment for this job
+		}
+	}

+It is **IMPORTANT** to note, that on operating systems where Resque cannot fork to run a job (Mac OS X, or other platforms where the PHP process control functions are unavailable), that because job classes are static, their state will be retained between job calls. **ALWAYS** reset the environment back to how you got it if you're using a `setUp` method, by resetting changes in a `tearDown` method.

 ### Tracking Job Statuses ###